MolSSI-Education/python-data-analysis/_episodes/02-pandas.md

  --
 - First, the data type is listed.
 This is a pandas DataFrame.
 Next, it tells us that we have 118 rows (118 entries) in the DataFrame.
 - There are 17 columns of data
 - Next, the name of each column along with the number of entries for that column, and the data type for that column.
 Note that for some columns, such as `Electronegativity`, there are fewer than 118 entries.
 This occurs because data is missing for some elements.
-When `pandas` read in our data file, it replaced these missing values with `nan` (or 'not a number').
+When `pandas` read in our data file, it replaced these missing values with `NaN` (or 'not a number').

 We can also see descriptive statistics easily using the `.describe()` command.